-Important: These requirements are NOT fulfilled by classic standard framed or unframed modules.
-Vitro Architectural Glass designs and produces double-glazed BIPV modules specifically for overhead glazing, taking into account customer needs and technical requirements.
+Important: These requirements are NOT fulfilled by classic standard framed or unframed lites.
+Vitro Architectural Glass designs and produces double-glazed BIPV lites specifically for overhead glazing, taking into account customer needs and technical requirements.

 Explore BIPV Design Options

-Solarvolt™ BIPV glass modules are available in a variety of configurations, from solar cell arrangement to multiple crystalline silicone types and beyond.
+Solarvolt™ BIPV glass systems are available in a variety of configurations, from solar cell arrangement to multiple crystalline silicon types and beyond.

 Glass Substrates & Low-E Coatings

-To meet your design and environmental performance objectives, Solarvolt™ BIPV modules can be used with any Vitro glass substrate and/or low-emissivity (low-e) coating.
+To meet your design and environmental performance objectives, Solarvolt™ BIPV glass systems can be used with any Vitro glass substrate and/or low-emissivity (low-e) coating.